winitzki/scall/tutorial/programming_dhall.md

 We will now show how to implement other numerical operations such as division or logarithm.
 In an ordinary programming language, we would use loops to implement those operations.
-But Dhall will accept loops only if we know in advance how many iterations are needed for a given computation.
+But Dhall will accept loops only if the number of iterations is given in advance.
 This is a consequence of Dhall's termination guarantees.

 ### Using `Natural/fold` to implement loops